Geophysical stratigraphy II: Seismic Stratigraphy

 - by a shipboard air gun at sea.

-Those waves that are propagated nearly straight downward can be reflected off subsurface interfaces of materials of different densities, such as contacts between rock units.
+Those waves that are propagated nearly straight downward can be reflected off of reflectors, subsurface interfaces of materials of different densities, such as contacts between rock units.

 Travel time is recorded by an array of geophones on land or hydrophones at sea.